DarrenWu42/CrossCountryClicker/README.md

 # CrossCountryClicker
 Description:
 A small game I made on my free time.
 This will be updated periodically to include more stuff and clean up code.
+Don't expect much out of it since I'm not actively working on it anymore.

+You can play the game [here](https://darrenwu42.github.io/CrossCountryClicker/).

 Update History:
 - Version 5 Added tooltips to save and load game icons; on reload, game now automatically loads previously saved game data